 Aji Mirasol Chiles, the dried form of the Aji Amarillo, are a unique chile pepper absent from the arsenal of many chefs.
 A staple of Peruvian cuisine, their uniquely fruity flavor make Aji Mirasols a versatile pepper; great in a wide variety of dishes, but especially salsa.
 The combination of fresh citrus, cilantro and the slightly spicy Aji Mirasol chiles just begs to be eaten with grilled halibut, shrimp, chicken, pork or goat.
 Try some at your next barbecue and wow your guests with one-of-a-kind South American flair!

-- 1 teaspoon Murray River flake salt, plus additional to taste
+- 1 teaspoon Black Lava Flake Salt, plus additional to taste

 - 3 tablespoons olive oil

 - 4 tablespoons fresh lime juice

 - 2 teaspoons fresh cilantro, chopped